 Herbs like green tea, guggulu, bitter orange etc help in weight loss and fat burning.
 Ayurveda also mentions about weight loss herbs.
 Let us know how to use them.

-You’ve probably noticed a proliferation of weight loss herb advertisements in magazines, on television, on the radio, and just about anywhere you look on the Internet.
+You’ve probably noticed a proliferation of natural weight loss herb advertisements in magazines, on television, on the radio, and just about anywhere you look on the Internet.

-Yes and no. While scientific proof is scarce, there are plenty of herbs which have been associated with increased fat-burning ability.
+Yes and no. While scientific proof is scarce, there are plenty of herbs which have been associated with increased natural fat-burning ability.
 These herbs and herbal compounds are used by bodybuilders and others for whom fat loss is a top priority.